zrefai/sale-ingestor-v1/ETH-Transaction-Processing.md

 #### OpenSea Methods:

 - **0xa8174404** ('matchOrders'): Using ETH.
-ERC-721 sales. **_Almost_** each sale is for close to 0 ETH.
+ERC-721 sales. **_Almost_** each sale is close to 0 ETH.
 Some of them are actually just transfers, not sales.
 Match an arbitrary number of orders, each with an arbitrary number of items for offer and consideration along with a set of fulfillments allocating offer components to consideration components.
 - **0xf2d12b12** (`matchAdvancedOrders`): Using WETH.
 ERC-721 sales.
 - **0xb3a34c4c** (`fulfillOrder`): Using ETH, ERC-721 sales but mentions that `onERC1155Recieved` needs to be relevant to receive ERC1155 tokens.
 Fulfill an order with an arbitrary number of items for offer and consideration.
 Note that this function does not support criteria-based orders or partial filling of orders (though filling the remainder of a partially-filled order is supported).
 Some outlier transactions under this method:
   - [0x91e326fc75a6f5780c1e0bbaa1d29289261f88d19889b35164fc47b791eac41c](https://etherscan.io/tx/0x91e326fc75a6f5780c1e0bbaa1d29289261f88d19889b35164fc47b791eac41c)